jmknoble/python-venv/README.md

 Part of **python-venv**'s purpose in life is to create or re-create Python environments in a predictable way using a single command.

-The default "base name" comes from the Python project in the current directory (`python3 setup.py --name`), with underscores replaced by hyphens (that is, `python-venv` for this Python project).
+The default "base name" comes from the Python source project in the current directory (`python3 setup.py --name`), with underscores replaced by hyphens (that is, `python-venv` for this Python project).

 This base name is used for: